madfam-io/plinto/docs/project/ROOT_DIRECTORY_STRUCTURE.md

 # Root Directory Structure

-This document describes the proper organization of files in the Plinto project root directory.
+This document describes the proper organization of files in the Janua project root directory.

 ## ✅ Files That Belong in Root